Hostdon/pleroma/docs/configuration/mrf.md

   ]
 ```

-Please note that the Pleroma developers consider custom MRF policy modules to fall under the purview of the AGPL.
+Please note that the Akkoma developers consider custom MRF policy modules to fall under the purview of the AGPL.
 As such, you are obligated to release the sources to your custom MRF policy modules upon request.

 ### MRF policies descriptions